 \paragraph{Weak semantics} Let us now consider whether the weak epistemic pooling principle can also be satisfied for $\diamond_{\mathsf{avg}}$.
 Without any restrictions on the scoring functions $\gamma_p$, this is clearly the case.
-In particular, suppose for each $p\in \mathcal{P}$, a function $\gamma_p$ is defined such that \eqref{eqEpistemicPoolingGeneral} is satisfied for all embeddings $\mathbf{e},\mathbf{f}\in X$, for some convex set $X$, and suppose furthermore that \eqref{eqAvgAssumptionEveryCombination} is satisfied.
+In particular, suppose for each $p\in \mathcal{P}$, a function $\gamma_p$ is defined such that the strict epistemic pooling principle \eqref{eqEpistemicPoolingGeneral} is satisfied for all embeddings $\mathbf{e},\mathbf{f}\in X$, for some convex set $X$, and suppose furthermore that exhaustiveness \eqref{eqAvgAssumptionEveryCombination} is satisfied.
 Then we can define modified scoring functions as follows:

 In particular, we have $\gamma_p(\mathbf{e})>0$ iff $\gamma'_p(\mathbf{e})\geq 0$.
-The fact that the strict epistemic pooling principle is satisfied for the scoring functions $\gamma_p$ thus implies that the weak epistemic pooling principle is satisfied for the modified scoring functions $\gamma'_p$, while we can still model every epistemic state, i.e.\ \eqref{eqAvgAssumptionEveryCombinationWeak} is also satisfied.
+The fact that the strict epistemic pooling principle is satisfied for the scoring functions $\gamma_p$ thus implies that the weak epistemic pooling principle is satisfied for the modified scoring functions $\gamma'_p$, while we can still model every epistemic state, i.e.\ exhaustiveness \eqref{eqAvgAssumptionEveryCombinationWeak} is also satisfied.

 The discontinuous nature of the scoring function $\gamma'_p$ defined in \eqref{eqAvgWeakStrictDuality1} is clearly undesirable in practice.
 Hence the question arises whether it is possible to satisfy the weak epistemic pooling principle when only continuous scoring functions can be used.
 The answer to this question is negative.
 In particular, as the following result shows, if the weak epistemic pooling principle is satisfied with continuous scoring functions, all embeddings encode the same epistemic state.